Rising-Stars-by-Sunshine/stats201-final-Ava/README.md

 *Figure No.3 Source: [Google Trends: Entrepreneur](https://trends.google.com/trends/explore?date=all&q=entrepreneur), created by [sklearn.ensemble.RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)*

 Figure No.3 is the Random Tree Regression of the google trend search data for "Entrepreneur."
 This is a supervised learning alogrithm that uses an ensemble learning method to determine the strength and character of the relationship between two variables.
+The green is the actual data whereas the blue is the predicted data, meaning that the search volume for "Entrepreneur" is expected to shrink quite a bit.

 **Figure No.4 Causal Inference**